schalkneethling/150days-of-html/content/book/day16/_index.md

 </nav>
 ```

+### Live Codepen - Distinguish nav elements with aria-label

+{{< iframe iframesrc="https://codepen.io/schalkneethling/embed/preview/072bc8d3c5b4b8cefb7a560728d7b644?default-tab=html%2Cresult&editable=true" width="100%" height="500" scrolling="no" class="code-frame" title="Distinguish nav elements with aria-label live example" >}}

 You will notice that here I used `aria-labelledby` in combination with a matching `id` attribute on the heading element in order to set the accessible name for this `nav` element.

-That is where will end it for today.
-Tomorrow we will look at the `aside` and `footer` elements and their roles in HTML documents.
+That is all for this chapter.
+In the next chapter we will look at the `aside` and `footer` elements and their roles in HTML documents.
 With that said, this will not be the last time we will see both the `header` and `nav` elements.
 Expect them to play a cameo role in some of the future `sections` 🙃

 Until then, keep making the web awesome! 🥡